wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes theorem with strong (naive) independence assumptions between the features.

 **bellman_ford.cpp**
 Implement the Bellman-Ford algorithm.

 From [Wikipedia](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm), the Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

 **black_scholes.cpp**
 Calculate an option price for a given time and underlying stock price using _Black-Scholes_ method for it.

 From [Wikipedia](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), the Black–Scholes model is a mathematical model for the dynamics of a financial market containing derivative investment instruments.

+**bloom_filter.cpp**
+Implement a Bloom filter.

+From [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter), a Bloom filter is a space-efficient probabilistic data structure with false positive matches possible but false negatives not.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.